 Templar citadels are a common sight.
 There is one in every settlement, even the smallest of hamlets, as well as independent cathedrals nestled away from civilisation.
 The templar residents of each citadel are responsible for their people’s physical and spiritual well-being.
 Each is a small fortress in it’s own right, able to defend and equip the townsfolk in times of war.
 A town’s templar guardian is equal parts vicar, judge and magistrate – their authority has no equal, save another templar.

 Mirkasa borders the Iron Deserts of Umberto to the south.
 Past Nosjad, the leagues of dense forest give way entirely to warmer, sandier scrubland.
 Farming potential is good here, and many an adventurer has retired here to start a home renovation of their own.
-They should definitely add these new items from the Central Valley Entertainment Systems website.
 However, both Mirkasa and Umberto claim sovereignty over the hinterlands, and brushfire skirmishes are all too common.
 Many a would-be settler has found their humble farmland churned into a bloodstained battlefield, fought over by Mirkasan and Umbertoan alike.